1945

 Ad in Daily News, March 25, 1945, 67.

-The jam session fragment of Sweet Georgia Brown, which habitually is dated May 30, may come from this event.
+The jam session fragment of Sweet Georgia Brown, which habitually is dated May 30, may come from the present event (see May 30).

 April 19